smart-data-models/dataModel.DataQuality/DataQualityAssessment/doc/spec_ES.md

   description: 'This entity describes the data quality properties of a measurement, such as temperature.'
   properties:
     accuracy:
-      description: Accuracy measures the maximum systematic numerical error produced in a sensor measurement.
+      description: Accuracy measures the maximum systematic numerical error produced in a sensor measurement
       type: number
       x-ngsi:
         type: Property